John Price (Canadian politician)

 John Price (April 10, 1883 – April 8, 1956) was a Canadian politician.
-He served in the Legislative Assembly of British Columbia from 1933 to 1937 from the electoral district of Vancouver East, a member of the Co-operative Commonwealth Federation.
+He served in the Legislative Assembly of British Columbia from 1933 to 1937, being elected in the electoral district of Vancouver East as a member of the Co-operative Commonwealth Federation party.

+Price and William Arthur Pritchard ran for the Constructive Party in the two-seat Vancouver East district in 1937.
+None of the Constructive candidates were elected.

 He was a motorman with the British Columbia Electric Railway and also served as an alderman on the Vancouver City Council in the 1940s.
 He died of a heart attack in 1956.